Ptero-Community-Docs/eggdocs/docs/egg-basics/egg-components.md

 These are very important to have a general understanding of for making your own eggs!

 ## Configuration Tab
-This tab has some very important base info and configs about your egg in it.
+This tab includes some very important base info and configs about your egg.

 ![Configuration Tab](img/config-tab.png)

 ### Basic Details
-**Name** - This is the name of your Egg
+- **Name** - This is the name you set for your egg

-**Description** - A short description of the Egg
+- **Description** - A short description of the Egg

-**Author** - Your E-Mail that end users can contact you with for support with the egg
+- **Author** - Your E-Mail that end users can contact you with for support with the egg

 ### Docker Images
 :::caution